As we age, our mental alertness can decrease.

 These apps may not work for everyone.
 It takes so much more than just an app to try to prevent dementia.

 Reducing your chances of dementia requires monitoring your entire health picture: exercise, nutrition, and mental engagement.
-To learn more about overall health apps that can help seniors manage all aspects of their health journey, read this guide here.

 There are still ongoing large biological studies that are underway to provide more information – but smaller studies provide hope that these apps can make a real difference to those who are suffering from dementia – or who want to prevent it from affecting their cognition – and by extension every aspect of their lives.